Bullying & harassment

 A worker is bullied and harassed when someone takes an action that he or she knew or reasonably ought to have known would cause that worker to be humiliated or intimidated.
 When an employer or supervisor takes reasonable action to manage and direct workers, it is not bullying and harassment (see Prevention Policy D3-115-2 for more information).

-Procedures for handling complaints
+Procedures for employers

 - How and when investigations will be conducted